tijme/not-your-average-web-crawler/latest/_sources/kitchen_sink.rst.txt

     # Scope options
     options.scope.protocol_must_match = False # Only crawl pages with the same protocol as the startpoint (e.g. only https).
 Default is False. options.scope.subdomain_must_match = False # Only crawl pages with the same subdomain as the startpoint.
 If the startpoint is not a subdomain, no subdomains will be crawled.
-Default is True. options.scope.domain_must_match = True # Only crawl pages with the same domain as the startpoint (e.g. only finnwea.com).
+Default is True. options.scope.hostname_must_match = True # Only crawl pages with the same hostname as the startpoint (e.g. only `finnwea`).
+Default is True. options.scope.tld_must_match = True # Only crawl pages with the same tld as the startpoint (e.g. only `.com`).
 Default is True. options.scope.max_depth = None # The maximum search depth.
 0 only crawls the start request.
 1 will also crawl all the requests found on the start request.
 2 goes one level deeper, and so on.
 Default is None (unlimited).

     # Identity options
     options.identity.cookies.set(name='tasty_cookie', value='yum', domain='finnwea.com', path='/cookies')
     options.identity.cookies.set(name='gross_cookie', value='blech', domain='finnwea.com', path='/elsewhere')
     options.identity.headers = {
         "User-Agent": "Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/56.0.2924.87 Safari/537.36" # The user agent to make requests with.
 Default is Chrome.
     }

     # Performance options